• Lower Price

 3. Wait until your skin has dried after you wash

-If you are prone to red irritated skin, try shaving with dry skin.
-Wash your face before you start but give yourself a break of five minutes before shaving to allow your face to dry completely.
+If you are prone to skin irritation under your beard, try shaving with dry skin.
+First, start off with a clean base by washing your face with a face wash of your choice.
+It is a good idea to give yourself a break of five minutes before shaving to allow your face to dry completely.
 Wet skin can interfere with the smooth movement of the razor on your face and can cause more skin irritation after a shave.

 Profile of a brown-haired man rubbing white shaving foam onto his face as he looks to the side.